sivicencio/cors-proxy/README.md

 ## Deploy

-You can easily deploy this proxy API with Heroky, following [their instructions](https://devcenter.heroku.com/articles/getting-started-with-nodejs).
+You can easily deploy this proxy API with Heroku, following [their instructions](https://devcenter.heroku.com/articles/getting-started-with-nodejs).
 Please be aware that **you must specify an origin** as an environment variable in this case.